j-seixas/feup-asso/simple-draw/README.md

 7. Have quality factors been explicitly assessed?

-**Answer:** As we developed the system, we had in mind the modularity and the coupling between them, so we can say that yes, quality factors were taken into account while developing the features and using the patterns
+**Answer:** As we developed the system, we had in mind the modularity and the coupling between them, so we can say that yes, quality factors were taken into account while developing the features and using the patterns.